KasiaWiesiolek/KasiaWiesiolek/README.md

 My name is Katarzyna Wiesiolek and I’m interested in software testing and technical writing.
-My goal is to develop my knowledge and technical skills in the testing area.
+My goal is to develop my knowledge and technical skills.
 I would like to share here some of my gained experience.
 ## TOOLS
 * Jira
 * TestLink